etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 ["Absolute DateTime", "Absolute Time", "Amount", "Assignment", "Binary", "Button", "Button List", "Color", "Date", "DateTime", "DateTime_From (Date)", "DateTime_To (Date)", "General Quantity", "ID", "Image", "Image BLOB", "Integer", "Link", "List", "Masked String", "Memo", "Non Transactional Sequence", "Number", "OBKMO_Widget in Form Reference", "OBUISEL_Multi Selector Reference", "OBUISEL_SelectorAsLink Reference", "OBUISEL_Selector Reference", "Password (decryptable)", "Password (not decryptable)", "PAttribute", "Price", "Product Characteristics", "Quantity", "Rich Text Area", "RowID", "Search", "Search Vector", "String", "Table", "TableDir", "Text", "Time", "Transactional Sequence", "Tree Reference", "Window Reference", "YesNo"]

 REGISTER_COLUMNS: This mode is used to register the columns of a table in the system, each column must has a description and a help comment (Step 4).

 REGISTER_WINDOW_AND_TAB : This mode is used to register a window and a tab in the system for the table (Step 6).
 It check if already exists a window and tab for the table, if not, it creates them.
 If already exists, you must ask the user if want to create a new window and tab or use the existing.
 If the user want to create a new window and tab, you can force the creation of a new window and tab with the "force Create" parameter.

 SYNC_TERMINOLOGY: This mode is used to execute the Synchronize Terminology process (Step 5 and 8).

 REGISTER_FIELDS: This mode is used to register the fields of a table in the system, each field must has a description and a help comment (Step 7).

 READ_ELEMENTS: This mode is used to read the elements and check if they have the description field and the help comment.
 If they have not you must ask for the user.

 WRITE_ELEMENTS: This mode is used to set the description and help comment in the columns that do not have it.

+ADD_FOREIGN: This mode is used to add a foreign key between two tables, a parent table that contains the foreign key and a child table where the foreign key point to it ID.
+When you use this mode you need a prefix, this is the same prefix that the parent table, is the same that was provided on the CREATED_TABLE.

 There are some elements that need description and help comments.
 The description is a comment that contain information about the element content.
 The help comment is a explanation about what is needed to fill this element.
 Both these thing must be generated automatically by you on Window, tab and fields elements and can not be null.